What more can be written after 10 years?

 ZAHIR: I gain inspiration from everywhere, as cliché as it sounds.
 You will find it in the unlikeliest places.
 Telepathy was based on a video game that I was really into years ago.
 What I write does not have to be from personal experience, but about what I can create from what is around me.
 Okay scratch that, I guess that is personal experience one way or another.

 RIDWAN: I gain inspiration by watching other bands play and how the whole band portrays its sound live.
 Sometimes I get inspired by certain phrases and ideas that the band shows or even the grooves and fills the drummer plays.
 I take those ideas with me and try to put my own spin to them.

 What is one key towards honing your songwriting skills?

 HAFIZ: Songwriting is a progressive thing.
 It will change with time and environment.
 I believe the key is in having the ability to adapt and not give up.

 ZAHIR: The key, to me, is keeping an open mind.
-From a singer-songwriter perspective, don’t let personal skill get in the way of letting your creativity out.
-Believe me, because I’m a pretty crap guitar player.
+From a singer-songwriter perspective, do not let personal skill get in the way of letting your creativity out.
+Believe me, because I am a pretty crap guitar player.
 I eventually find ways and means to put my message across and that is one lesson that I will never forget.
 Anthony Green taught me that.

 RIDWAN: I think the most important thing is to never restrict yourself.
-Try to broaden your musical spectrum by listening to other genres and figuring out the key factors that make up each one.
+Try to broaden your musical spectrum by listening to other genres and figure out the key factors that make each one up.
 I believe that there is always something to learn from everything and that anything can be put into songwriting, if it is done the right way.